-The 8A34043 can search for additional configuration or device updates in an external I2C EEPROM.
+The 8A34046 can search for additional configuration or device updates in an external I2C EEPROM.
 As described in the [Use of GPIO Pins at Reset](#), a GPIO can be configured to select whether or not this search will be performed during the reset sequence.
+The EEPROM search will not be performed if the serial port is set to SPI mode since the necessary I2C Master signals are not available in that mode.